NOTICE: Classes canceled today due to weather conditions. Check Blackboard for communication from your instructors.

 Every effort will be made to accommodate student housing requests.
 Residence Life reserves the right to prioritize housing assignments according to availability and information submitted by the student.
 Residence Life cannot guarantee that the preferred residence hall of choice will be granted.

 If you and a friend wish to room together, you should request one another on the residence hall application and fill out the community considerations section.
 You still need to mail your housing applications separately.

 Residence Life cannot guarantee that preferred roommates will be assigned together.

 If you do not designate a mutual request for a specific roommate, you will be assigned a roommate.
 You can request a room assignment change after the first two weeks of classes each semester.
-After an assignment is made, you may not change your assignment without the approval of the Resident Director, Housing Coordinator and Director of Residence Life.
+After an assignment is made, you may not change your assignment without the approval of the Resident Director.
 For more information, please contact the Student Life Office.

 Freshmen: Move-in day is the first day of Welcome Week.
 Though not required, you are highly encouraged to attend the Welcome Week new student orientation.
 If not attending Welcome Week, returning student check-in information applies.

 Returning students: Check-in is 2-9 p.m. the Saturday and Sunday before the first day of classes.
 You must check in with the residence hall staff at the residence hall office and/or an assistant apartment manager as applicable.

 You are encouraged to personalize and decorate your room.
 You may bring additional furniture, but are not allowed to remove furniture from the room.
 Recommended items include: